- What is contrast in photography

 Semantic approach is a highly professional feature and does not permit mistakes of low contrast photography.
 Because this genre is mostly used in advertising.
 It is an opposition of two plots, often with completely incompatible images that carry a certain sense.
 Such images may contain completely "crazy" ideas, limited only by imagination of the person who invents them.

-Summing up the importance of above mentioned topic, it is necessary to clearly understand the plot and demonstration modes.
+Summing up the importance of the above mentioned topic, it is necessary to clearly understand the plot and demonstration modes.
 Technical digital settings and post-processing software is not the only significant detail.
 Smart work organization and eye on composition will contribute to a successful result.

 When all settings correspond to the mood of the scene, everything that you have to do is to choose the best angle for shooting.
 Correct snapshot is 95% of a successful result.
-This is like a cold fresh drink in a hot summer day.
+This is like a cold fresh drink on a hot summer day.
 All ingredients are available, only a professional bartender is missing, who is going to mix it all together.

 Each image can benefit from: correctly chosen shooting time (light), right selection of elements in a composition, choice of elements, which can be processed and over or underexposed.